 Many people who are stopped by police are unsure how to handle the situation.
 Aaron J. Boria is an experienced criminal defense lawyer.
-This blog is dedicated to helping people handle a police interaction and to how to avoid a beatdown.
-No, we are not joking, failure to handle a police interaction properly could result in being charged with additional criminal charges, a beatdown, or worse.
+This blog is dedicated to helping people handle a police interaction and to avoid getting abused during a police interaction.
+That’s right, failure to handle a police interaction properly could result in being charged with additional criminal charges, being physically abused, or worse.

 Here are 5 things to know when being stopped by police for suspicion of drinking and driving.